phinmaiyo/Embedding-Machine-Learning-Model-into-Web-Application/README.md

 ## Introduction

 In this project, we aim to discover how to create an API that might be requested to interact with a ML model.
 This is an interesting solution when you want to keep your model architecture secret or to make your model available to users already having an API.
-By creating an API, and deploying it, your model can so that receive request using the internet protocol as presented by the illustration below.
+By creating an API, and deploying it, your model can receive request using the internet protocol as presented by the illustration below.

 ![API illustration](https://lh3.googleusercontent.com/-qVJ4ZsbjsmH6CnYbojsAR4ImyHV8yxsFVinunH-pX7VCapGvufcXiPak6YVKIrj9ZdiCHwK5UFtQW8yuU5t83pz6fbqN1F2p74OWuT5dObCPnTBuCYr_P1mUg8arbP0WuEt7j_A)